tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ### Path Consistency

-A variable is arc-consistent is all **binary constraints** are satisfied upon each value in its domain
+A variable is path-consistent is all **binary constraints** can be satisfied upon each triplet of values in its domain